learnyou/lysa/README.md

 # Builds

 Nightly builds are available at [develop/](http://dtscode.io/~lysa/develop/).
 Releases are available at [master/](http://dtscode.io/~lysa/master/).
 As of now, there are no releases.

 For more details on the build system, refer to the [guide to contributing][contrib-build-sys].

 To build
 the project from source, you'll need most of the TeXLive packages.

-Currently, there are no official lists of dependencies.
-A list of dependencies for Ubuntu can be found in [our build system's configuration file][travis-yml] which runs on Ubuntu 12.04 LTS.
+For a list of dependencies, refer to our [guide to contributing on software][contrib-software].

 ```
 git clone https://github.com/learnmath/lysa.git -b develop